James Franco’s Carefully Worded Denial Of Sexual Misconduct Claims Raises Lots Of Questions

 “I don’t know what I did to Ally Sheedy,” he continued, adding that he has “total respect” for her.
 He also mentioned, almost as an aside, that Sheedy took the tweet down, as though that were proof of some kind of exoneration, rather than an invitation for an avalanche of questions.

-When Franco addressed Paley’s accusations, he curiously (maybe strategically) referred to her as “the others.”
+Next, Franco addressed both Paley’s and Tither-Kaplan’ accusations collectively (perhaps strategically) as “the others.”
 Was he implying that there are other accusations forthcoming?
 Was he referring to Paley and her then-underage friend?
 Or was he lumping in with Paley’s friend the other 17-year-old woman he hit on via Instagram about four years ago?

 Next came his nuanced denial, crafted with maximum vagueness.
 “The things I heard about on Twitter were not accurate,” Franco said.
 “But I completely support people coming out and being able to have a voice because they didn’t have a voice for so long.”

-Note: UPDATE: Since Fast Company published the below post, The Los Angeles Times has put out an in-depth exposé on James Franco in which five women accuse him of inappropriate or sexually exploitative behavior.